-We derive substantially all of our revenue from digital marketing services, which is an industry that has undergone rapid and significant changes in its relatively short history, and which is characterized by rapidly-changing internet media and advertising technology, evolving industry standards, regulatory uncertainty, and changing user and client demands.
-Our future success depends on our ability to effectively respond to the rapidly changing needs of our clients, as well as competitive technological developments and industry changes by developing or introducing new and enhanced solutions on a timely basis.
+We derive substantially all of our revenue from digital marketing services, which is an industry that has undergone rapid and significant changes in its relatively short history, and which is characterized by rapidly changing internet media and advertising technology, evolving industry standards, regulatory uncertainty, and changing user and client demands.
+Our future success depends on our ability to effectively respond to the rapidly changing needs of our clients, respond to competitive technological developments and industry changes and cost effectively acquire media from our publishers.
 As a result of this continual evolution, we face risks and uncertainties such as:

-- the rapidly evolving industry; - changes in the economic condition, market dynamics, regulatory enforcement or legislative environment affecting our, our third-party publishers', and our clients' businesses; - our dependence on the availability and affordability of quality media from third-party publishers; - our ability to compete in our industry; - our ability to manage cybersecurity risks and costs associated with maintaining a robust security infrastructure; - our ability to maintain and expand existing client relationships; - our ability to develop new services, enhancements and features to meet new demands from our clients; - · our ability to maintain user interaction with our owned-and-operated websites on mobile devices; and - our ability to comply with and avoid regulatory scrutiny in a rapidly evolving legal and regulatory environment.
+- the rapidly evolving industry; - changes in the economic condition, market dynamics, regulatory enforcement or legislative environment affecting our, our third-party publishers', and our clients' businesses: - our dependence on the availability and affordability of quality media from third-party publishers; - our ability to manage cybersecurity risks and costs associated with maintaining a robust security infrastructure; - our ability to maintain and expand existing client relationships; - our ability to maintain user interaction with our owned-and-operated websites on mobile devices; and - our ability to comply with and avoid regulatory scrutiny in a rapidly evolving legal and regulatory environment.